Learn to fly in a week

 The week proved to us, and Tim, that he still has what it takes to be an instructor.
 Whilst most of our gliding course members are pre-solo, we are happy to cater for all pilots at whatever stage they are at.
 Tim found the mock instructing challenging, but very rewarding, and he enjoyed over 10 hours soaring including two 4 hour flights on his own.

 Most of your flying will be in our modern K21 two-seat training aircraft.
 These are comfortable, easy to fly aircraft.
 If time and conditions allow you may also have a flight in our DG500 high performance cross-country trainer.
-For solo pilots there is the opportunity to fly our ASK23, Astir and ASW19 single-seaters.
+For solo pilots there is the opportunity to fly one of our single-seater gliders.

 - All flying fees – we aim to give at least 25 winch launches or soaring equivalent.